cogdog/wp-bigpicture/README.md

 * v0.1 (Sep  3, 2017)  First release, for the brave, the few, the daring.
 * v0.2 (Sep  5, 2017)  Added template for single post view and support for **Read More** tags to separate content for front page excerpt and provide a space for more content in a single post view.
 Removed center alignment for primary content.
 Added home link to blog title in top left.
 * v0.3 (Oct  11, 2017) Small styling improvements- outline title text, bigger text below, added transparency to the sliding box overlays
-* v0.3 (Oct  13, 2017) Added template for standalone Wordpress Page.
+* v0.4 (Oct  13, 2017) Added template for standalone Wordpress Page.
+* v0.6 (Jan  1, 2018)  Deprecated use of Customizer Social Icons and re-wrote instructions to use Font-Awesome 4 Menus

 ### Requests